-Pelosi: Impeachment Inquiry Has Yielded Evidence That Trump Engaged In 'Bribery'
+Pelosi: Impeachment Inquiry Has Yielded Evidence That Trump Engaged In Bribery

 Pelosi asserted that Democrats had not yet committed to moving forward with articles of impeachment.

 "We haven't even made a decision to impeach.
-That's what the inquiry is about... what I am saying [is] that what the president has admitted to, and says is perfect – I say it's perfectly wrong.
+That's what the inquiry is about. ...
+What I am saying [is] that what the president has admitted to, and says is perfect — I say it's perfectly wrong.
 It's bribery."

-And she also said that the process allowed for the president to make a case in his defense.
+And she also said that the process allows for the president to make a case in his defense.

 "If the president has anything that is exculpatory — Mr. President, that means you have anything that shows you are innocent — then he should make that known.
 And that's part of the inquiry.
 So far we haven't seen that.
 But that's what an inquiry is all about," Pelosi told reporters Thursday morning.